 The observed AOD over OTI is placed in the context of publicly available AOD information, by comparison to forecasts from the Copernicus Atmospheric Modelling Service (CAMS).
 Forecasts for AOD and a range of other atmospheric chemistry, aerosol and radiation variables are available at https://ads.atmosphere.copernicus.eu/ (Peuch et al., 2022) and are integrated into numerous widely accessed weather and air quality online platforms.
 The campaign mean archived forecast AOD value, available at 10 am local time for OTI, is 0.167 ± 0.069, shown in Figure 7(a).
-This is almost double the mean Microtops and MAX-DOAS value, but very similar to the raw and smoothed MPL value, at 10 am.
+The much higher campaign mean for CAMS is partly because the timing is close to the diurnal cycle peak time for the MAX-DOAS and smoothed MPL in the dual wavelength retrieval case, and at this time the model value is within uncertainty of the observations.
 The high variability of forecast AOD over the campaign, quantified by a standard deviation of 0.069, is due to only a handful of days where CAMS AOD exceeds all the measured values by a factor > 2.5.
-This could indicate underestimation of AOD due to cloud filtering in the measurements, or overestimation of forecast AOD due to erroneous local emission inventories.

 Error bars in Figure 7 are the standard deviation of the hourly mean values.
 The raw MPL AOD has much larger variability than the other techniques.
-This variability, caused by frequent occurrence of high extinction values, likely indicates that the cloud-filtering algorithm is missing some optically thin cloud.
+This variability, caused by frequent occurrence of high extinction values, likely indicates that the cloud-filtering algorithm is missing some optically thin cloud above the boundary layer.
 This results in misinterpreted aerosol information both due to enhanced lidar return and because the extinction-to-scatter ratio calculated for aerosols, RA , will be inappropriate for thin cloud.
-AOD measured by the Microtops increases through the morning, peaking between 11 am and 1 pm local time.
-The MAX-DOAS and raw MPL AOD is enhanced in the early morning hours compared to the Microtops and smoothed MPL.
-After 9 am local time, MAX-DOAS and Microtops agree within uncertainty.
-In almost all hourly bins, the smoothing of MPL extinction by MAX-DOAS averaging kernels brought the MPL AOD closer to the MAX-DOAS AOD.
-However, the smoothed MPL AOD remains higher than the MAX-DOAS in almost all hourly bins even with vertical sensitivity and resolution accounted for.
+This interpretation is supported by the agreement in magnitude and diurnal cycle shape of the MAX-DOAS and smoothed MPL in the dual wavelength retrieval case.
+This shows that in a like-for-like comparison in terms of vertical sensitivity, which is only in the lowest km for the MAX-DOAS, both techniques agree well.
+The raw MPL daytime diurnal cycle is significantly enhanced by being able to observe with higher sensitivity, regions above the boundary layer.
+The diurnal cycle of smoothed MPL and MAX-DOAS also compares well with the Microtops in the afternoon, although not the early morning, because of more morning cloudy periods.

 4 Discussion and Conclusions

 In this paper we present 5 weeks of aerosol vertical profile measurements at One Tree Island in the Southern GBR, using MAX-DOAS and mini MPL measurements.
-These results are the first set of remote-sensed aerosol profiles measured entirely in the marine environment of the GBR, to be reported in the literature.
+To our knowledge these results are the first set of remote-sensed aerosol profiles measured entirely in the marine environment of the GBR to be reported in the literature.
 We also report on the column aerosol amounts from the MAX-DOAS and MPL methods, alongside reference Microtops observations contributed to the Marine Aerosol Network and archived, publicly available forecast data.